 When you search GRONI you will get the total number of results that match the information you enter.
 As the system can only show a maximum of 200 results at once, you should search using as much information as possible.

 For a common name such as John Smith, it may help to reduce the years searched if you know the date or year of the registration.
 You can also select other search fields such as sex and district.

 If you searched using a surname and date, the search results will list in alphabetical forename order.
 For example, if you searched for a birth using the surname Smiley but no forename, the search results will be:

 If sex is entered as female in this example, the search will return just one result - Cara Smiley.

-If a forename is entered and the start of a surname eg Aaron Smi (see additional search functions), the order will be:
+If a forename is entered and the start of a surname, for example Aaron Smi (see additional search functions), the order will be:

 Additional search functions

 There are several ways to refine your search if you are having difficulty finding a record you should consider:

 - equals – if you select this option, the result will only return exact matches